 A strong risk culture promotes uniformity in risk messaging and a shared understanding of risk across the enterprise.
-Recurrent, clear communication using a shared risk vocabulary improves risk understanding, intelligence, and culture across the organization.
+Clear communication using a shared risk vocabulary improves the organization’s risk understanding, intelligence, and culture.

-If this messaging is inconsistent, however (and especially from leadership or senior management), it creates confusion among the broader workforce and weakens overall risk management.
+If this messaging is inconsistent (especially from leadership or senior management), that creates confusion among the broader workforce and weakens overall risk management.

 Understanding of the Value of Risk Management

-In a risk intelligent culture, people understand risk and see the value of risk management.
+In a risk-intelligent culture, people understand risk and see the value of risk management.
 Moreover, they take responsibility for risk management and encourage others to do the same.
-They feel comfortable challenging authority figures (respectfully), who in turn recognize that such challenges can help strengthen the risk culture, and therefore respond positively.
+They feel comfortable challenging authority figures (respectfully), and those leaders recognize that such conversations help strengthen the risk culture and respond positively.

 Risk Governance Structure

 The enterprise risk governance structure influences risk management and risk intelligence.
-This structure should include risk management policies, procedures and oversight activities, risk assessment processes, risk indicator reports, and code of conduct and ethics programs.
+This structure should include risk management policies, procedures, oversight activities, various types of risk assessments, risk indicator reports, and code of conduct and ethics programs.

 Alignment of Individual Interests and Organizational Risk Strategy

-When individual interests and values align with corporate values, risk appetite, tolerance, and strategy, it usually indicates an extremely risk intelligent organization.
-A commonality of purpose, ethics, and approach among individuals and the enterprise can help minimize risk and ensure optimal decision-making.
+When individual interests and values align with corporate values, risk appetite, tolerance, and strategic objectives, it usually indicates a risk-intelligent risk organization.
+A sense of common purpose, ethics, and approach among individuals and the enterprise helps to minimize risk and boost decision-making.

 Regulatory Requirements and Other External Attributes

-Regulatory and compliance requirements and the expectations of customers, investors, and other stakeholders can affect risk culture.
-If the organization aligns its processes with these expectations, it can strengthen its risk culture and improve its risk resilience.
+Regulatory requirements and the expectations of customers, investors, and other stakeholders can affect risk culture.
+If the organization aligns its risk management processes with these expectations, it can strengthen its risk culture and improve its risk resilience.

 Critical Elements of a Strong Risk Culture

-- An enterprise-wide definition of risk and a risk “vocabulary”
+- An enterprise-wide definition of risk and a risk “language”

 - A common risk management framework supported by standards and controls